1. Advice for FirstPort Residents

 NHS guidance on preventing the spread of germs:

-Germs can live on some surfaces for hours.
+We would encourage all residents to be mindful of the NHS advice on how best to prevent the spread of germs as they can live on some surfaces for hours.
 To protect yourself and others:

 - Always carry tissues with you and use them to catch your cough or sneeze.